 We generate $10$ observations under both models.
 The mean length of the wheat is again set to be $1$ meter with the old fertilizer, and now we pick a particular value for the mean length of the wheat with the new fertilizer: $130$ centimeters.
 For the variance, we again pick $\sigma^2 =1$.
 We continue to follow Rouder's experiment and set our prior odds on $\H_0$ and $\H_1$, before observing the data, to $1$-to-$1$.
-We sample $20,000$ replicate experiments with $10+10$ experiments each, $10$ from one of the hypotheses (normal with mean $1$ for $\H_0$) and $10$ from the other (normal with mean $\mu=1.3$ for $\H_1$), and we calculate the Bayes factors.
+We sample $20,000$ replicate experiments with $10+10$ observations each, $10$ from one of the hypotheses (normal with mean $1$ for $\H_0$) and $10$ from the other (normal with mean $\mu=1.3$ for $\H_1$), and we calculate the Bayes factors.
 In Figure~\ref{fig:TTestNonSubj a} we see that calibration is, to some extent, violated: the points follow a line that is still approximately, but now not precisely, a straight line.
 Now what happens in this experiment under optional stopping?
-We repeated the experiment with the difference that we sampled more data points until the posterior odds were at least $10$-to-$1$, or the maximum number of $25$ samples was reached.
+We repeated the experiment with the difference that we sampled more data points until the posterior odds were at least $10$-to-$1$, or the maximum number of $25$ data points was reached.
 In Figure~\ref{fig:TTestNonSubj b} we see the results: calibration is now violated significantly --- when we stop early the nominal posterior odds (on which our stopping rule was based) are on average significantly higher than the actual, observed posterior odds.
 We repeated the experiment with various choices of $\mu$'s within $\H_1$, invariably getting similar results.\footnote{Invariably, strong calibration is violated both with and without optional stopping.